1st Law: ‘High élanocyte count utilisers can deflect any energetic attacks from anyone of a lower count or status.’

-Gothalia Ignatius-Valdis always had the misfortune of causing fear amongst a crowd.
-Even, if it weren’t her initial intent.
-The type of woman, all Peacekeepers and guards alike, watched very closely even from a young age, with caution and uncertainty in their hooded eyes.
+Gothalia Ignatius-Valdis always had the misfortune of causing fearamongst a crowd.
+Even, if that weren’t her initial intent.
+The type of woman, all Peacekeepers and guards alike, watched closely even from a young age, with caution and uncertainty in their hooded eyes.

-They heard the stories, they heard the rumours and above all, they’ve read the reports of her bloodline.
+They heard the stories; they heard the rumours.
+And above all, they read the reports of her bloodline.
 The documentation, that would forever socially exile her.

 Even if they were always around, warning her to never go out without them, warning her to be in control of her emotions and above all warning her that her emotions, was what everyone feared.
 Never mentioning the demon within but the implication was there—it always was.

-As such, it was those emotions that protected her and harmed her.
+It was those emotions that both protected and harmed her.

-Even now, as she glared at the men who cornered her.
-She had never felt more anger than she had ever felt then in that moment, as they taunted her with ridiculous questions like they used to when they were children.
+Even now, as she glared at the men cornering her.
+She’d never felt more anger than she had in that moment, as they taunted her with intrusive questions like they used to when they were children.

-Questions, Gothalia thought were far too invasive.
+Questions, Gothalia thought were far too invasive but questions they deemed themselves entitled to.
 “Are you really from the Ignatius clan?” one man asked.
-His eyes narrowed on her when he stepped closer, catching a whiff of the alcohol on his breath.
+His eyes narrowed, and stepped closer to her.
+She caught a whiff of alcohol on his breath and she grimaced.